+CDW-55C-P0A-DD-FORM

 45 MWth

 16 I. Where applicable, the In accordance with the As evidenced by the

 requirements for the methodological tool: technical

-debundling check. in case Assessment of debundling description/manufacturer
+debundling check, in case Assessment of debundling description/manufacturer

 CPAs belong to small-scale for small-scale project specification of the cook

-(SSC) or microscale project activities version 04.0 stoves each independent
+(SSC) or microscale project activities version 04.0, stoves, each independent

-categories. paragraph 17. if each of the units (cook stove):
+categories. paragraph 17, if each of the units (cook stove):

-g independent
+independent

 subsystems/measures (e.g Has a rated capacity

 biogas digester, solar home not exceeding 450 kWth

-system) included in the 5
+system) included in the

 CPA of a PoA is no larger

 that 1% of the small scale

 thresholds defined in the

 methodology applied, then

 that CPA is exempted from

 performing a de-bundling

-check i.e considering as not

-being a de-bundled
+check i.e considering as not being a de-bundled

+5

-component of a large scale
+component of a large scale activity.

 activity.

 The CPA has already

 demonstrated in eligibility

 criteria 16i that it comprises

 of distribution of energy

 efficient cook stoves

 powered by a renewable

 source to multiple locations

-SIVIES).
-THE CPA WIII

-following
+(households/communities/

+SMEs).
+The CPA will

+therefore have to meet the

-additional
+following additional

+eligibility criteria in order to

 be exempted from

 performing a de-bundling

-chock

-CNECK.
+check.